VineetKanwar/n8nworkflows/Rag Chatbot/README.md

-## This RAG (Retrieval-Augmented Generation) chatbot workflow is a two-part AI pipeline.
-First, it processes and stores your specific documents into a searchable database.
-Second, when a user asks a question, the system finds the most relevant information and uses a Large Language Model (LLM) to generate an accurate, source-backed answer.
+Overview

+This workflow implements a Retrieval-Augmented Generation (RAG) chatbot capable of answering questions using custom knowledge sources.

+Workflow
+Ingests documents into a knowledge base.
+Creates embeddings and stores them in a vector database.
+Retrieves the most relevant context for each user query.
+Uses an LLM to generate context-aware responses.
+Technologies -
+n8n,
+OpenAI,
+Vector Database,
+Embeddings,
+Retrieval-Augmented Generation (RAG),
+Outcome.

+Provides accurate, context-aware answers by combining semantic search with large language models.